VCP for Hire (Book One)

 Over the years, I’ve spent a lot of time researching and designing solutions for virtualization.
 In doing so, I’ve worked for a few very large companies and I’ve seen and supported VMware installs with just about every configuration conceivable (good and bad).
 The sizes of these environments ranged from a few ESX/i hosts running just 10 virtual machines (VMs), to nearly 600 hosts with over 7000 VMs.

 In this eBook, I’ll try my best to help anyone with plans of the building, scaling, or rescuing a vSphere Virtual Infrastructure, to do one important thing – hire highly talented, effective, and productive team members.

 I’ve learned a lot through mistakes: how to locate, screen, interview, hire, and deal with highly skilled virtualization engineers.
 I wouldn’t say I’m an expert, but I can provide slightly better guidance than your HR department or a headhunter trying to place a contractor.

-Another advantage I bring – I’m already doing it and have had the privilege of working with, hiring, and managing some of the best VMware talent around, anywhere.
+Another advantage I bring – I’m already doing it and have had the privilege of working with, hiring, and managing some of the best VMware talents around, anywhere.
 As I write VCP for Hire, some of my team members have started careers at VMware or other top-tier solution providers.
 That says a lot for their skills and some for my talent picking and cultivating talented professionals.

-1) Having the best people on your team who can design and build a virtual infrastructure right the first time will make your job easier, but remember not to sacrifice team dynamics for new talent unless you’re planning to rebuild the team (sometimes rebuilding is necessary, and sometimes passing on the sharpest candidate is best for the team).
+1) Having the best people on your team who can design and build a virtual infrastructure right the first time will make your job easier but remember not to sacrifice team dynamics for new talent unless you’re planning to rebuild the team (sometimes rebuilding is necessary, and sometimes passing on the sharpest candidate is best for the team).